 It really depends on the time of year.
 Part of the function of screen wash is to lower the freezing point of the water in the reservoir.
 In winter that temperature will need to be lower so the proportion of screen wash to water will be higher.
 What ratio for particular temperatures is detailed on the bottles.

 How to do the mix

 Frustratingly, it’s impossible to know how much screen wash you’re going to need until you’ve filled the reservoir.
 The car’s user manual will tell you its total capacity but you won’t know how much is already in there.
 We use an old screen wash container.
-You can then do the water-screen wash mix in that and if you don’t need it all in one go, none will go to waste.
+You can then mix the liquids in that and, if you don’t need it all in one go, none will go to waste.

 Where to buy screen wash from

 Screen wash is widely available from supermarkets, filling stations and DIY stores as well as motor retailers and online.

 Why not use washing up liquid?